 Diving

 The most popular diving spot at Carmel River State Beach is Monastery Beach, named after the Monastery of Our Lady and St. Theresa just across Highway 1.
 The kelp forests in the area provide a home to a wide array of marine life.
-This beach has a significant drop-off, leading to steep rocky pinnacles that are a diver favorite.
+This beach has a significant drop-off, leading to steep rocky pinnacles that are a diver's favorite.

-Carmel River State Beach can have severe riptides, and due to its steep drop-off can look deceptively calm.
+Carmel River State Beach can have severe riptides and due to its steep drop-off can look deceptively calm.
 Please be cautious if diving at Carmel River State Beach.
-Divers are advised to enter at the far north or far south end only, and to avoid the center.
+Divers are advised to enter at the far north or far south end only and to avoid the center.

 Birding